EftekharAlam2/SummerCamp-Client-Side/README.md

 9. **Technology: Tailwind, Firebase, MongoDB, React.js**

 ## Because of my semester final exam, I only done with the admin panel right now.
-After my final exam is complete, the instrucotr and user panel will also come.
+After my final exam is complete, the instrucotr and user panel will also will be done Ing Sha Allah.